Complete Guide to Carp Rigs for Beginners

 - lead system for fish safety

-The above list of components is all you require to create a beginner carp rig to catch fish.
-There are, of course, many additional carp rig components that can also be used, which we will discuss later in the article, but I want to reiterate this, you will catch carp using a carp rig made of these basic components.
+The above list of carp fishing tackle components is all you require to create a beginner carp rig to catch fish.
+There are, of course, many additional carp fishing tackle components that can also be used, which we will discuss later in the article, but I want to reiterate this, you will catch carp using a carp rig made of these basic carp fishing tackle components.

 For any carp rigs for beginners, you should keep things as simple as possible.